devlooped/AI.Benchmarks/readme.md

 | **Chat**   | **xai-grok-beta**     | **xAI**      | **grok-beta**     | **1.678 s** | **0.1107 s** | **0.3194 s** | **1.655 s** |

 <!-- artifacts/results/AI.Benchmarks.ModelPerformance-report-github.md -->

+## Run locally

+You can trivially update (and optionally send a PR) the results by running the benchmarks locally.
+Simply fork the repository, clone it locally and run the `.\update.ps1` script from a `pwsh` prompt.

+The only requirement is to have `jq` installed and available in your `PATH`.